-What does not-for-profit mean?
+What does not-for-profit aged care mean?

 In a 'not-for-profit' organisation, this surplus is reinvested back into the organisation to provide services and facilities that further its aims and mission.